dgafka/php-rabbitmq-ecotone-demo/README.md

-# php-rabbitmq-ecotone-demo
+# PHP RabbitMQ - Send and Receive Messages within few lines using Ecotone
-Quickly connect and send and receive messages from RabbitMQ
+Quickly connect, send and receive messages from RabbitMQ using [Ecotone Framework](https://github.com/ecotoneframework/ecotone)

+## Publisher

+Want to send JSON/TEXT go ahead.
+Want to send object/array, Ecotone will serialize it and then send it for you :)

+## Consumer
+Want to receive JSON, just type for string.
+Want to receive object, just type for object.
+Messages are automatically converted to the desired type.

+## Run example

+- composer install
+- php run_example.php